 Social Media Marketing & Brand Management Bootcamp, 2019 Ryerson University (Toronto).

-Certificate in the Analysis of Epigraphic and Archaeological Materials, 2018 Georg August Universität (Göttingen, Germany).
+Certificate, Transcultural Approaches to Epigraphic and Archaeoloigcal Sources, 2018 Georg August Universität (Göttingen, Germany).

 Certificate in Business and Consulting, 2018 York University (Toronto).